Blue Jays vs. Tigers MLB Betting Odds, Trends & Prediction

 Blue Jays vs. Tigers: Public Bettors Leaning towards Detroit

-As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Tigers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 61% of bets are on the Blue Jays’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Blue Jays vs. Tigers MLB Betting Trends

-The total has gone UNDER in 22 of Toronto’s last 27 games against Detroit
+The total has gone OVER in 15 of Detroit’s last 21 games

-The total has gone UNDER in 8 of Toronto’s last 11 games when playing on the road against Detroit
+Over/Under has gone UNDER in 8 of Detroit’s last 11 games when playing at home against Toronto

-The total has gone OVER in 9 of Detroit’s last 11 games against an opponent in the American League
+The total has gone UNDER in 31 of Toronto’s last 43 games against an opponent in the American League Central Division

 Blue Jays vs. Tigers MLB BETTING PREDICTION

 Take Toronto.
-The Blue Jays are 11-4 in their last 15 games against the Tigers and are 6-2 in their last eight road games versus Detroit.
-On the other side, the Tigers are just 5-13 in their last 18 games overall, are 2-10 in their last 12 contests versus American League opponents and are 9-30 in their last 39 games against a rival from the American League East.
+The Blue Jays are 4-1 in their last five games overall, are 12-4 in their last 16 games against Detroit and have won four out of their last five games against American League opponents.
+On the other side, the Tigers are just 5-14 in their last 19 games overall, which includes a five-game losing streak.
+They’re also just 4-10 in their last 14 games when playing the Blue Jays at home.